EverBecerra/Commerce-Database/project_overview_&_details.md

 The schema was implemented in `schema_and_inserts.sql`, which contains:
 - Table creation with PK, FK, and constraints.
-- Sample data
+- Sample data.

 [View Schema and Inserts SQL](schema_and_inserts.sql)

 ## Challenges & Lessons Learned

-- When creating a database as a new learner, it was difficult to understand some of the features of the language, for example, some features like 'on delete restrict' come as default and later become a challenge during the project when deleting a specific individual inside an entity.
-- Having a rigorous approach on how to creating a database using business rules is essential for a seamless and accurate implementation
--
+- As a new learner coming into this project, understanding the nuances of SQL behavior was challenging.
+For example, certain constraints like 'DELETE ON RESTRICT' are enabled by default and cause unexpected issues when attempting to delete related records.
+- This project reinforced the importance of designing well-defined database business rules.
+A structured, rule-driven approach ensures accuracy, consistency, and smoother implementation.

 ## Credit/Contributions

 **Team members**